wafflexyzz/adbfastboot-mcp/README.md

 Replace:

 - `path/to/uv` with the actual path to your `uv` executable
-- `path/to/android-mcp-server` with the absolute path to where you cloned this repository
+- `path/to/adbfastboot-mcp` with the absolute path to where you cloned this repository
+- `your-azure-openai-key-here` with your actual Azure OpenAI API key

 ### Available Tools

 The server exposes the following tools with enhanced functionality:

+#### ADB Tools

 ```python
 def get_packages() -> str: